alvachien/mathexercise/README.md

 # demo
 A demo was deployed in [github.io](https://alvachien.github.io/mathexercise/).

-This demo does not support the functionalities requires login, in other word, this simple app supports neither trace the result of the quiz nor award system.
+The demo above does not support the functionalities requires login, in other words, this simple app supports neither trace the result of the quiz nor award system.

 # content
 The features of web app including: